-If you’re a die-hard Dracula fan, you may be interested in attending Whitby’s famous Goth Weekend that takes place twice each year.
+If you’re a die-hard Dracula fan, you may be interested in attending Whitby’s famous Goth Weekend which takes place twice each year.
 It first happens in April and then again near Halloween.

-Goths, pirates, steampunks and more all decent on Whitby town for a festival to celebrate all that is Goth.
+Goths, pirates, steampunks, and more are all decent on Whitby town for a festival to celebrate all that is Goth.

 Day trips from Whitby

 Once you’re finished exploring Whitby, there are plenty of gorgeous places to explore from here.
 Whether you head on up the coast or inland to Yorkshire, you’ll never run out of beautiful places that’s for sure.

 Scarborough is England’s oldest seaside resort and is only located around 30 minutes away from Whitby on the coastal road.

 This gorgeous town on the Yorkshire coast is brimming with history and you can start at the dramatic Scarborough castle ruin on the headlands dating back 3,000 years!